This Year’s Smart TVs

 LG Smart TV with WebOS

 Looking at the major connected TV platforms you’ll find user-friendly home screens sporting a modern user interface along with separate screens for Apps, TV and Video.
 LG intuitive smart TV platform – WebOS is one of the best and is simple to use.
 Accessing entertainment is seamless just like changing channels simply click on the home button access the launcher menu.
 This will appear at the bottom of the screen so as not to interrupt what you are watching.
 You can then navigate through recently accessed programmes apps and connected devices.

 Panasonic Smart Viera

 Panasonic Smart Viera the new and updated TV Platform with improvements such as TV Anywhere that allows access to your TV content from anywhere in the world.
 Excellent catch-up EPG delivers endless viewing from the previous seven days and shows what’s on in the next seven days.
 Thanks to Panasonic’s Viera Remote you will also be able to control your TV from a smartphone or tablet also stream videos wirelessly to enjoy on a larger screen.

 Samsung Smart TVs

 Samsung’s Smart Hub is a well thought out TV platform that makes light work of getting to your favourite content options.
-Newer models from 2014 onwards have had makeover and feature a set of icons that you can select to take you to the main multi screen Smart Hub interface.
+Newer models from 2014 onwards have had a makeover and feature a set of icons that you can select to take you to the main multi-screen Smart Hub interface.
 Choose between On TV, Movies & TV Shows, Multimedia, Apps and Games to find something for everyone.

 Sony Entertainment Network (SEN)